Equipment ROI Calculator

 • Lead times: Wire and consumables had 2-week lead time causing downtime

-• Marketing issue: Existing customers didn't need EDM capabilities
+• Marketing issue: Existing customers did not need EDM capabilities

 • Recovery plan: Pivoted to marketing EDM services, reached 45% utilization by year 2, positive ROI by year 3